willklein/bootstrap-workshop/README.md

 ## Assignment 7: Build your own site

 Use Bootstrap to setup a personal website, or a landing page for your startup!
-- Start with a single page site
+- Start with a single page site.
 - Need a startup idea?
 Make something up, or use a silly generator like [this one](http://itsthisforthat.com/).

 When you're done, show me your site!